Putting Reviews

 Once you have read Putter Perfection you will have a useful reference to take with you when you decide to have a putter properly custom-fitted to your requirements.

 All in all this is a good read and a good buy – one that will help you improve your putting game and your scores.
-Read More >>>

-Cup Reducer The Cup Reducer is a circular device with an opening to show the entry gate for a breaking putt.
+The Cup Reducer is a circular device with an opening to show the entry gate for a breaking putt.
 Inserted in the cup it can then be rotated to where the ball will most likely enter the hole.

 Very few putts are straight uphill or straight downhill.
 Most putts have some degree of break and this means that they will enter the hole via the side door.
 In other words the centre of the hole moves depending on the break.
-The Cup Reducer gives you instant feedback on whether you have read the amount of break correctly.
-Get it wrong and the ball will strike the raised portion of putting aid.

 The two Cup Reducers that I use during practice both do the same job.
 Each has a restricted entrance through which the ball can pass.
 Success is only achieved if you match the line to the speed.
-The SKLZ Putt Pocket and the Eyeline Bullseye are simple, yet effective, in helping you to judge where the true centre of the hole is on a breaking putt.
-Read more on SKLZ Putt Pocket Read More on Eyeline Bullseye

-Return from Putting Reviews to Home
+Return from Putting Reviews to Better Golf by Putting Better